Thermalization-Induced Entropy-Rate Representation of Internal Energy in a Damped Quantum Oscillator

+The origin of this extension is dynamical.
+Detailed-balance relaxation selects an emergent thermodynamic coordinate associated with a quadratic invariant that is conserved in the isolated limit but becomes a relaxing variable in the open system.
+As a result, the first law acquires an additional generalized work term associated with this coordinate.
+Eliminating auxiliary variables then yields an internal energy that depends explicitly on both the thermodynamic state and its relaxation rate.
+The rate dependence is therefore not a protocol-dependent correction, but a structural modification of thermodynamics induced by relaxation.

+This mechanism is general.
+It arises whenever the dynamics admits an effective quadratic description around local equilibrium, i.e., in the Gaussian regime relevant to a broad class of open quantum systems.
+In that regime, detailed balance promotes a dynamically selected quadratic invariant into an additional thermodynamic coordinate.
+The same structure extends to quantum fields, where each mode contributes its own rate-dependent term to the energy, and also to physically relevant interacting systems, such as a photon field coupled to an electronic bath.
+The harmonic oscillator thus provides a minimal realization of this general mechanism.

-Frequency-modulated harmonic oscillators provide a paradigmatic setting for nonadiabatic dynamics~\cite{Kim:2021wyp}.
-To describe thermalization consistently in the presence of driving, we consider a frequency-modulated harmonic oscillator governed by a GKLS master equation
+To illustrate this mechanism in a controlled setting, we consider its simplest realization in a frequency-modulated harmonic oscillator.
+This model captures the universal Gaussian structure underlying a broad class of open quantum systems.
+Frequency-modulated quantum oscillators provide a paradigmatic setting for nonadiabatic dynamics~\cite{Kim:2021wyp}.
+To describe thermalization consistently in the presence of driving, we consider a frequency-modulated harmonic oscillator governed by a GKLS master equation~\cite{Gorini1976,Lindblad1976}

 We omit hats on operators throughout for notational simplicity.
 We restrict attention to Gaussian-preserving dynamics, appropriate for weak linear coupling to a bosonic environment~\cite{BreuerPetruccione}.
 Under standard Born-Markov and secular coarse graining, only resonant processes survive, so that the dissipator can be written in terms of a time-dependent ladder operator $b(t)$ as \bea \mathcal D_t[\rho] &=&\gamma_-(t)\!\left(b\rho b^\dagger-\tfrac12\{b^\dagger b,\rho\}\right) \nn \\ && +\gamma_+(t)\!\left(b^\dagger\rho b-\tfrac12\{b b^\dagger,\rho\}\right). \eea For a thermal bath at temperature $T_{\rm bath}$, detailed balance requires